 The course will then describe regular expressions, shells and shell scripting, the text manipulation programs sed and awk, resource management in HPC systems, and give further examples of PBS scripts which involve launching multiple jobs.
 Finally the course will discuss compiling one's own applications, and specifically MPI programs, with comparisons between different compilers on an HPC system.

-Advanced Linux and HPC Course
+Advanced HPC and Linux Course

 Before attempting this advanced course, familiarity is required with the introductory and intermediate courses.
 It is essential that the attendee has a working familiarity with C and Fortran as well.
-It is recommended that you have some revision first, because many of the concepts contained in this course are quite advanced.
+It is recommended that users have some revision first, because many of the concepts contained in this course are quite advanced.

 In this course, information is initially given about quotas and projects at VPAC.
 Following this is a review of computer architectures, principles of parallelisation, use of C and Fortran, OpenMPI, MPI functions and datatypes, communicators, messages, deadlocks, use of wildcards, collective communications, profiling, latency hiding, and derived datatypes.
+A number of programming examples and opportunities for development are provided.

 Lustre Installation and Administration